 We do not run a canteen on site.
 Our lunch orders are supplied by the local “DT’s Tuckerbox”.
 All lunch orders should be written clearly and money placed in the bag.
 Lunch orders are placed in a “foyer” bag and brought to the office by 9.30am for collection on Monday, Wednesday and Friday only.

 It is a legal requirement that parents notify the school each time their child is absent.
-We have a dedicated phone extension for this purpose or you can reply to our school generated SMS.
+We have a dedicated phone extension for this purpose you can also SMS the school on 0427 110 916 or reply to our school generated SMS.

 It would be appreciated if you would inform the school promptly if your child has a contagious or infectious disease.

 If you need to remove your child from class for any reason during the day, we require an adult to come to the office and using the “incidental absence” computer program sign the child out and take the produced slip to the class teacher.

 If you take your child to the doctor when they are sick you can ask the doctor for a “sickness certificate” which you can give to the school this helps to keep your child’s absence record accurate.

 Student Led Conferences are run in term 1 and term 3 (by request).
 These are three way interviews where your child and teacher share the learning and achievements that have been reached so far.